jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 Testing automatic TLS certificate acquisition with an ACME server like Let's Encrypt from a local Kubernetes cluster is tricky.
 First you need a public domain name registered and pointing to some public IP, and you need traffic to that IP end up inside your Kubernetes cluster.
-In our TravisCI setup we must install a local ACME server instead, and that is also recommended for local development.
+In our Travis CI setup we must install a local ACME server instead, and that is also recommended for local development.